-The Solution: Viafoura Smart Moderation
+The Solution: Viafoura Automated Moderation

 Once flagged, these comments can either be deleted automatically or reviewed and approved/deleted by a media organization’s in-house moderator or community manager.
 As a result, media organizations can foster real-time dialogue between users, since the automated system monitors every post to ensure community standards are upheld.

-4 Cs of Smart Moderation
+4 Cs of Automated Moderation